Bussun/BMGEditor/README.md

   - Editing message files from Super Mario Galaxy **_2_**

 ## Issues
-  If you notice aa bug or if you think something's missing, please open an issue
+  If you notice a bug or if you think something's missing, please open an issue

 ### Other
   Please avoid forking the repo if you don't plan to open a pull request later on.
 Contributions here are welcome

+## Credits and license
+  Comming soon